Are you toying with the idea of getting your own Canon EOS 70D?

 It's new enough that you're still getting advanced technology.

 For around $1000, you get a 20.2 megapixel sensor, excellent low light capabilities, 7 frames per second, and a state -of-the-art focusing system that shines.
-It will feels great in your hands because of the size and the hand grip.
+It will feel great in your hands because of the size and the hand grip.

 I use my Canon EOS 70D to shoot portraits and landscapes on a professional level.
 The 70D is labeled as a consumer level camera, but that's because the "pro" cameras are so advanced.

-Three years ago a camera with the capabilities of the Canon EOS 70D would have been labeled a pro-level camera.
+Many years ago a camera with the capabilities of the Canon EOS 70D would have been labeled a pro-level camera.

 When you buy a popular camera from a name brand company like Canon you have so many fun options for accessories.